THE REVISION HISTORY OF REGULATIONS

-South Korea firstly released the "Regulations on safe driving requirements and testing of autonomous driving vehicles" in 2016 to regulate the operation of autonomous driving trials, stipulate the road test application process, system control mode, display device requirements, and accident recorder installation, speed limit and collision prevention etc. In 2017, the first amendment was made to supplement the accident responsibility description and test operation specifications, changing the requirement that the driver of the previous test vehicle must carry more than one passenger into the driver qualification requirements, and adding some special provision for new technologies such as unmanned vehicles.
-The second amendment was made in 2018 to add that when the same autonomous vehicle reapplies for a temporary driving license, the authorization process is simplified to shorten the time required for authorization.
+South Korea firstly released the "Regulations on safe driving requirements and testing of autonomous driving vehicles" in 2016 to regulate the operation of autonomous driving trials, stipulate the road test application process, system control mode, display device requirements, and accident recorder installation, speed limit and collision prevention etc. In 2017, the second edition was published to supplement the accident responsibility description and test operation specifications, changing the requirement that the driver of the previous test vehicle must carry more than one passenger into the driver qualification requirements, and adding some special provision for new technologies such as unmanned vehicles.
+The third edition released in 2018 with amendments that when the same autonomous vehicle reapplies for a temporary driving license, the authorization process is simplified to shorten the time required for authorization.
 The latest revision was made on March 22, 2021.
-South Korea released the fourth edition to update the autonomous driving road test technology and management regulations, aiming to match the development of autonomous driving technology and to support the commercialization of autonomous driving to a greater extent.
+South Korea released this fourth edition to update the autonomous driving road test technology and management regulations, aiming to match the development of autonomous driving technology and to support the commercialization of autonomous driving to a greater extent.

 THE CONTENCT OF REGULATORY AMENDMENTS